-There are over 300 generation and storage projects totalling 3.2 GW that could connect to the South Wales distribution network in the near future.
+There are over 300 generation and storage projects totalling 4.9 GW that hold accepted connection agreements and could connect to the South Wales distribution network in the future.

 These known pipeline projects were analysed for activity in the planning system and market auctions, augmented by direct engagement with project developers and desk-based research.